UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

-The important thing to remember with this type of data is that this might not be the ideal format for the analysis you have in mind.
+The important thing to remember with this type of data is that this **might not be the ideal format for the analysis** you have in mind.

-The tidy format is brilliant, especially for long term storage and to keep the metadata about the measurements, but some analysis might need the data to be transformed in non-tidy formats (for example to evaluate differences in various time points)
+The tidy format is brilliant, especially for **long term storage and to keep the metadata about the measurements**, but some analysis might need the data to be transformed in non-tidy formats (for example to evaluate differences in various time points)

-For this reason, all the libraries that manage dataframe have a strong focus on data transformation, reshaping the data from one form to the other.
+For this reason, all the libraries that manage dataframe have a **strong focus on data transformation**, reshaping the data from one form to the other.
 This allows to easily obtain the best structure for the analysis we want to do without sacrificing the data quality in long term storage.

 # Introduction to Pandas